oracle-samples/oracle-functions-samples/oci-load-file-into-adw-python/README.md

 ## Deploy the function
-In Cloud Shell, run the *fn deploy* command to build the function and its dependencies as a Docker image, push the image to the specified Docker registry, and deploy the function to Oracle Functions in your application that you created earlier:
+In Cloud Shell, run the *fn deploy* command to build the function and its dependencies as a Docker image, push the image to OCIR, and deploy the function to Oracle Functions in your application.

 ![user input icon](./images/userinput.png)
 ```
-fn -v deploy --app <your app name>
+fn -v deploy --app <app-name>
 ```